philscanlon/Hackathon2016/README.md

 ### What you need to do to prepare
 Getting started and setup ... https://github.com/philscanlon/Hackathon2016/blob/master/gettingStarted.md

-The API's : Maven
+The API's : Maven.

-Storing your github project
+Storing your github project.

 ### What can you hack